LSeu-Open/AIEnhancedWork/README.md

 #### Cloud-based Providers

+> [!Tip]
+>  You can compare providers' performance on the [dedicated Artificial Analysis' Leaderboard](https://artificialanalysis.ai/leaderboards/providers).
+This includes a comprehensive comparison and ranking of provider performance based on key metrics such as price, output speed, latency, context window, and more.

 | Tool             | Description                                                                                                                 | Models      | Pricing     |
 |:-----------------|-----------------------------------------------------------------------------------------------------------------------------|:-----------:|:-----------:|
 | [AI21 Labs](https://www.ai21.com/) |  Known for their language models like Jurassic-1 Jumbo focused on quality, safety, and controllability. |  Jamba 1.5 Large and mini | ![Freemium](https://img.shields.io/badge/Freemium-FFD300?style=flat) |